Royal Albion Hotel: Architecture

-In its present form, the Royal Albion Hotel is in three linked sections, all stylistically similar.
+In its most recent form, the Royal Albion Hotel is in three linked sections, all stylistically similar.
 The original (eastern) wing is four storeys tall and has five extremely large Corinthian and Composite columns on the north face.
 These are flanked on both sides by large pilasters, which also run all round the east face.
 The top floor is an attic storey displaying Wilds's characteristic motif: shell designs set in blank rounded tympana.
 Above this is a mansard roof, now mostly obscured.
 The centre section, dating from about 1847, has three full storeys and two attic floors above, and is therefore taller.
 The façade has three bays.
 The theme of large pilasters and columns continues, but different styles are used: the left and right bays project slightly and have paired Tuscan pilasters, and a pair of tapering Ionic columns in the centre bay form a distyle in antis composition.
 The centre section also has a mansard roof—apparently a later addition.
 The western wing (the former Lion Mansions) has a Tuscan-columned porch on the south (seafront) side and a Doric-style equivalent facing north to Old Steine, four Composite pilasters extending for three of the four storeys, small cast-iron balconies and some aedicula-style window surrounds.

 Present day

 The Royal Albion Hotel was listed at Grade II* on 13 October 1952.
 Such buildings are defined as being "particularly important ... [and] of more than special interest".
-In February 2001, it was one of 70 Grade II*-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.
+In February 2001, it was one of 70 Grade II*-listed buildings and structures, and one of 1,218 listed buildings of all grades, in the city of Brighton and Hove.
 The west wing (the former Lion Mansions) was listed at Grade II on 5 August 1999.
-In February 2001, it was one of 1,124 buildings listed at that grade in Brighton and Hove; the status indicates that the building is considered "nationally important and of special interest".
+In February 2001, it was one of 1,124 buildings listed at that grade in Brighton and Hove; the status indicates that the building was considered "nationally important and of special interest".

 The hotel is operated by Britannia Hotels.
-There are 208 guest rooms, one restaurant, two bars and five rooms for conferences and meetings.
-Bedrooms are classified in four grades, from standard to deluxe.
-It has a 3-star rating.
+There were 208 guest rooms, one restaurant, two bars and five rooms for conferences and meetings.
+Bedrooms were classified in four grades, from standard to deluxe.
+It had a 3-star rating prior to the 2023 fire.